 Once you have cut the squash in half, use a spoon to scoop out the seeds and any stringy pulp from the center.
 You can discard these or save the seeds for roasting later.

-See also How long to cook sushi bake
+See also How to cook firm tofu on stove

 Washing and cutting the squash properly is an important first step in preparing spaghetti squash.
 By following these instructions, you will be ready to move on to the next step of cooking this delicious vegetable.